Denton a village in South Norfolk, England

 And not so local – see below.

-A three-tier system of local government operates in Norfolk.
-However, the Goverment have announced some major changes.
 First, Norfolk and Suffolk are to be merged with an elected Mayor with wide ranging responsibilites.
-Elections for this position are to be held in May 2026.
+Elections for this position were to be held in May 2026 but have been postponed.

 Next, the current County and District Councils are to be scrapped and replaced with new Unitary Authorities.
-What these will look like in Norfolk has yet to be decided.

-We could have one, two or even three such councils to cover the County.
-Elections for these new Authorities will probably be held in May 2027.
+We could have had one, two or even three such councils to cover the County.
+However the Government have decided to go for three - East, Central and West.

-It is hoped that at least the current structure of Parish and Town Councils will continue.
+At least the current structure of Parish and Town Councils will continue.

 The current three tiers are: